palidintheonly/Spatuletail---Game/PRIVACY.md

 ## 11. Self-Hosting and Data Control

 **If you run your own server:**
-- ✅ You control all data collection settings via `.env` configuration
+- ✅ You control all data collection settings via `.egret.env` configuration
 - ✅ You can disable simulated players (`MAX_SIMULATED_PLAYERS=0`)
 - ✅ You can adjust log retention (`MAX_GAME_LOGS`, `MAX_EVENT_LOGS`)
 - ✅ You control who has admin access